 - Your signature, if you are requesting that the ballot be mailed to an address that is not already on file with our office

 You are allowed to request a Vote By Mail ballot for yourself or for an immediate family member.
 Immediate family members include a spouse, parent, child, grandparent, sibling or legal guardian.

 To Request Vote By Mail for someone else, you must provide :

 - Voter's name and home address, date of birth, and mailing address

 Your Vote By Mail ballot will include instructions on the proper way to mark and return your ballot.
 Read those instructions carefully.
 If you are filling out your Vote By Mail ballot and you make a mistake, let us know.
 Whether voting by mail or at the polling place, voters can receive up to two replacements ballots before their ballot has been cast.
 Once the ballot has been mailed to our office, dropped in a ballot box, or inserted into a ballot scanning machine, your ballot has been cast and no replacements can be issued.

 RETURNING YOUR BALLOT

-When we receive your ballot, we check your signature against the signature you submitted when you registered to vote.
-If your signature has changed, you'll need to use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
-Signatures must be updated before Vote By Mail ballot canvassing begins.
+When we receive your ballot, we check your signature against the signature we have on file.
+If your signature has changed, you can use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
+Your signature update must be received before your voted Vote By Mail ballot is received.

-If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature affidavit no later than 5 p.m. on the day before the election.
+If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature cure affidavit (English/Español) so that it is in one of our offices no later than 5 p.m. on the second day following the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.